nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Needs to manage a variety of sections, such as client names, email, payment status and more
-* prefer desktop apps over other types
+* Desire to track all client statuses in one place
+* Wants to avoid tracking clients using multiple applications
+* Wants to easily change statuses of a client upon completion of project
-* can type fast
+* Can type fast
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Familiar with the workings of CLI and commands

 **Value proposition**: Instead of using separate apps for meetings, contacts, and payments, use our app to track client contacts, payments, and job referrals, optimised for users who prefer CLI.